 In one embodiment of the invention a pop-up control panel 55 is provided to a user/subscriber during a network session.
 The pop-up control panel may include information and links to information in response to configuration of the panel by the gateway administrator or the subscriber/user.
-In many instances, the information that is provided for in the pop-up 60 control panel will be user-specific data assembled from user profiles in network databases or from direct user/subscriber inputs.
-The information that is provided to the user/subscriber via the pop-up control panel may include monitoring of the network session, polling/surveying the user/subscriber, usertailored advertisements, or information on other services/ features offered by the network provider.
+In many instances, the information that is provided for in the pop-up 60 control panel will be user-specific data assembled from user profiles in network databases or from direct user/subscriber via the pop-up control panel may include monitoring of the network session, polling/surveying the user/subscriber, user-65 tailored advertisements, or information on other services/ features offered by the network provider.